alexmrbarreira/Titanic_Kaggle_challenge/README.md

 *python prepare_training_data.py ; python plot_data_trends.py ; python model_1_byhand.py ; python model_2_dnn.py ; python model_3_trees.py ; python plot_features_importances.py*

 #### prepare_training_data.py
-This prepares the Kaggle dataset for learning: (i) it numerically encodes features such as gender and embarcation point, (ii) deals with NaN in the data, (iii) constructs new composite features, (iv) splits into 70% training and 30% validation sets.
+This prepares the Kaggle dataset for learning: (i) it numerically encodes features such as gender and embarcation point, (ii) deals with NaN in the data, (iii) engineers new features, (iv) splits into 70% training and 30% validation sets.

 #### plot_data_trends.py
 This plots some basic data trends such as the number of passengers and survive probability as a function of the various features.
 It plots also the correlation matrix of the features.